Day 11: 12th March 2014

 Our temple run continued after a mesmerizing experience at the goddess temple.

 By now, we started descending the Himalayas.
 Roads were busy and more humanized which wasn’t so pleasant though.
 There were patches of Himalayan beauty and calmness.
 We ensured to stop and inhale knowing that we are heading towards the hoards of humans.

 We saw many bike rider groups visiting goddess temples.
 We spoke with some of them.
 Local boys normally do their pilgrimages on a bike during that pleasant weather time, mostly from Punjab and Haryana.

 In the realm of Goddess Chintpurni…

-As others did, we offered our flowers and stuff in the temple, tied knot to the holy tree and had a taste of prasad.
-The temple is one of the main Shaktee Peethas and worshipped across Himachal, Punjab and Haryana.
+As others did, we offered our flowers and stuff in the temple, tied the knot to the holy tree, and had a taste of prasad.
+The temple is one of the main Shaktee Peethas and is worshipped across Himachal, Punjab, and Haryana.